Trent-Fellbootman/dev000/docs/abstract-computer/isa.md

 By composing these simple instructions (called "programming"), one can create programs that do virtually anything.

+!!! info "Why do we need registers?"

+    You might wonder why we need registers at all: both registers and memory serve as the "state" of a program, so why can't we use memory exclusively?
+    After all, registers can only store very limited amount of data, while memory is much larger.

+    The answer relates to how computer hardwares work.
+    Although registers are small, they are very fast;
+    on the contrary, memory is large but also slow (compared to registers).
+    As a result, the typical practice is to store the data that needs to be accessed frequently in registers, and the rest of the data in memory.

+    This is a good example of how ISAs are close to hardware, and as you can see, although abstractions are "general and abstract characteristics", they typically depend on and reflect the underlying objects which they apply to.

 ## How are computer programs run?

 Imagine a person with a pencil holding a notebook.